holochain/holochain/docs/specs/src/hwp_4_formal.md

 #### Network Location Quantization

 Additionally, arcs can be subjected to **quantization** which splits the network location space $L$ into disjoint subsets of a given quantum size $s_q$, and to which the starting arc boundary $k$ and arc size $s_{arc}$ are also snapped.
 The quantized arc size is then represented as an 8-bit integers containing the current size of quantum chunks of the address space and the number of chunks in the arc.
-Peers can also quantize their held transforms in the time dimension using a quantum size that exponentially increases as the dimension extends into the past.
+Peers can also quantize their held operations in the time dimension using a quantum size that exponentially increases as the dimension extends into the past.

-The spaces of network locations and time form two dimensions of a coordinate space, and each transform can be mapped to a point in this space using the network location of its basis hash as the $x$ coordinate and its authoring time as the $y$ coordinate.
+The spaces of network locations and time form two dimensions of a coordinate space, and each operation can be mapped to a point in this space using the network location of its basis hash as the $x$ coordinate and its authoring time as the $y$ coordinate.

 When the coordinate space is quantized, it forms a grid.
-Each agent holds a finite region of this grid, bounded by their quantized arc, and the total set of held transforms within each cell is fingerprinted using a lossy algorithm (such as the XOR of the hashes of all the transforms whose coordinates fall within the cell).
+Each agent holds a finite region of this grid, bounded by their quantized arc, and the total set of held operations within each cell is fingerprinted using a lossy algorithm (such as the XOR of the hashes of all the operations whose coordinates fall within the cell).

-When two peers attempt to synchronize the held sets of transforms for the intersection of their two address spaces $ARC_{l_{k_a}} \cap ARC_{l_{k_b}}$, they can then simply compare their respective fingerprints of each cell within that intersection.
-If the fingerprints do not match, they exchange and compare the entire list of transform hashes they each hold.
+When two peers attempt to synchronize the held sets of operations for the intersection of their two address spaces $ARC_{l_{k_a}} \cap ARC_{l_{k_b}}$, they can then simply compare their respective fingerprints of each cell within that intersection.
+If the fingerprints do not match, they exchange and compare the entire list of operation hashes they each hold.
 This allows peers to more quickly compare and synchronize regions of shared authority, and the exponential nature of quantum sizes in the time dimension allows them to prioritize syncing of newer, more rapidly changing data.

 #### DHT Communication Protocols